 If it is not possible for the appellant to lodge the appeal on the 21st day because the court is closed, it is likely that the court will allow the appeal to be lodged on the next day on which the court is open.
-The Practice Direction for the Reporter is that the Reporter will not object to the day after the appeal day after the appeal is made is made is made late lodging of an appeal in such circumstances.
-Other than in these circumstances, there is no authority for an appeal to be lodged late and nor is there any discretion for the Sheriff to allow an appeal to be lodged late.
+The Practice Direction for the Reporter is that the Reporter will not to object to the late lodging of an appeal in such circumstances.
+Other than in these circumstances, there is no authority for an appeal to be lodged late and nor is there any discretion for the Sheriff to allow an appeal to be lodged late29.